 The Vertebral Subluxation Complex (VSC) is the underlying cause of many health problems and is recognized by its five component parts.

-The bones of the spine are designed to move, while at the same time protecting the spinal cord and nerve roots.
+SPINAL KINESIOPATHOLOGY (Abnormal motion or position of spinal bones) The bones of the spine are designed to move, while at the same time protecting the spinal cord and nerve roots.
 But, sometimes they become "stuck," don't move enough, or they move too much.
 This can be caused by physical trauma (repetitive motion, car accidents, slips, falls, etc.), emotional stress (worry, negative thoughts, fear, etc.), or chemical imbalances (alcohol, drugs, toxins, pollution, etc.).
 When spinal joints are fixated ("stuck") and not moving enough, they force other joints to move too much.
 These problems can distort normal spinal curves and compromise proper function.
 In some cases, problems in one area of the spine can cause compensation reactions in other areas!
 Chiropractortors can detect this aspect of the Vertebral Subluxation Complex by analyzing your posture, taking diagnostic X-rays, measuring your ability to turn and bend, plus other tests.
 Spinal Kinesiopathology can set in motion the other four components.

-Because of the way your spine is designed, abnormal spinal function can rub, pinch, irritate, or choke the delicate tissues of the spinal cord and nerve roots.
+NEUROPATHOPHYSIOLOGY (Abnormal nervous system function) Because of the way your spine is designed, abnormal spinal function can rub, pinch, irritate, or choke the delicate tissues of the spinal cord and nerve roots.
 While commonly associated with spinal problems, the pinched nerve (compressive lesion) is actually quite rare.
 Researchers suggest that only 10% to 15% of spinal-related problems are caused by direct pressure of bone on nerve tissue!
 Sometimes, this problem can result in numbness, burning, or a "pins and needles" feeling.
 More frequently, nerves are irritated (facilitative lesion) by improperly functioning spinal structures.
 This is caused when nerve tissue is stretched, twisted, or irritated by malfunctioning spinal bones.
 Nervous system impairment can affect the tissues, organs, and systems of the body, increasing the susceptibility of disease and ill health.
 Muscles that support the spine are affected too.

-When muscle function is impaired from too much or too little nerve supply, muscles that support the spine respond in different ways.
+MYOPATHOLOGY (Abnormal muscle function) When muscle function is impaired from too much or too little nerve supply, muscles that support the spine respond in different ways.
 When nerve impulses are diminished, muscles supporting the spine can weaken and atrophy.
 When muscles are over stimulated from nerve irritation, supporting muscles can become tight and go into spasm.
 In either extreme, fibrotic scar tissue can form in these muscles, changing their elasticity.
 This damage to the supporting muscles of the spine is why repeated adjustments are often necessary and adjustments don't seem to "hold."
 It also explains why long-standing spinal problems are so difficult and time-consuming to correct.
 Without proper rehabilitation, many patients experience a relapse of their original health complaint.

-When there is spinal joint malfunction, the discs, ligaments, and other connective tissues are affected, too.
+HISTOPATHOLOGY (Abnormal soft tissue function) When there is spinal joint malfunction, the discs, ligaments, and other connective tissues are affected, too.
 While technically you can't have a "slipped" disc, the soft pulpy discs that separate each spinal vertebra can tear, bulge, herniate, and degenerate.
 Ligaments and other connective tissues in the area of the malfunctioning spinal joint are often involved.
 Inflammation and swelling accompany the accumulation of blood and lymph, causing a rise in temperature.
 Unlike many other tissues of the body, these discs and ligaments have a poor blood supply.
 This makes the healing of soft tissues a very slow and time-consuming process.
 In fact, proper healing often requires continued care even after the relief of obvious symptoms.

-When there is malfunction or trauma to a joint, one of the ways the body responds is by stabilizing the area by growing new bone!
+PATHOPHYSIOLOGY (Abnormal function of the spine and body) When there is malfunction or trauma to a joint, one of the ways the body responds is by stabilizing the area by growing new bone!
 Over time, calcium deposits can build up, eventually recognizable as bone spurs and other abnormal bony growths.
 This arthritic "splinting" of adjacent bones is an attempt to stabilize the malfunctioning joint.
 If ignored or neglected long enough, the body can turn a once mobile joint into a solid block of calcium.
 Throughout the body, degenerative changes can be seen in other organs and systems.
 Many health conditions not normally considered related to "back problems", can often be traced back to nervous system impairment by the spine.
 While often seen in the aged, this degenerative condition is not part of the normal aging process.
 This type of spinal decay is the result of spinal problems which have been ignored or neglected for many years.

-More and more researchers have confirmed the far-reaching effects of abnormal spinal function.
+THE VERTEBRAL SUBLUXATION COMPLEX More and more researchers have confirmed the far-reaching effects of abnormal spinal function.
 Every day we're learning more about the implications of these five component parts.
 Because of the intricacies of the nervous system, more research is being conducted in the areas of immune system response, aging, hormonal involvement, and even genetic consequences.
 Clearly, the Vertebral Subluxation Complex may be one of the most common, yet overlooked sources of health problems.